 Do You Really Need Those Supplies?

-Because I knew I had some large pieces of furniture to move in both cases, I knew I would need a hand truck.
-However, because I knew there was an ample supply of linens such as blankets and towels, I did not need furniture pads.
-I knew there were empty boxes at both domiciles from which the items were to be moved, so I did not need to purchase boxes; but in the past, I have been able to get used boxes at supermarkets and other stores for free.
+Because I had some large pieces of furniture to move in some cases, I knew I would need a hand truck.
+However, because I knew that I already had an ample supply of linens such as blankets and towels, I did not need furniture pads.
+I knew empty boxes were available at both domiciles from which the items were to be moved, so I did not need to purchase boxes; but in the past, I have been able to get used boxes at supermarkets and other stores for free.
 If you can arrange this, do not purchase boxes.

 Choose your supplies and ancillary moving equipment carefully, as they could quickly add up in terms of cost — and you do not want to pay for something you wind up not using anyway.